iskenyildiz/BLOG/NOSQL.md

 Legacy system refers to outdated computer systems, programming languages or app software that are used instead of available upgraded versions.

-- Changes owner of a file.

-`
-chown user filename
-`